Ensuring surplus food reaches people in need

-Both WRAP and Defra appreciate the significant challenges and hard work that many not-for-profit food redistributors are currently facing as a result of the COVID-19 outbreak.
-These essential organisations play a vital role in ensuring surplus food can reach people in need or those considered most vulnerable, whilst also preventing this essential resource from becoming waste.
+- These essential organisations played a vital role in ensuring surplus food reached people in need or those considered most vulnerable, whilst also preventing this essential resource from becoming waste.

-As part of the UK Government's collaborative response to supporting key infrastructure throughout this difficult time, Defra is today making £5m available through the Resource Action Fund administered by WRAP.
-The COVID-19 Emergency Surplus Food Grant will be delivered in three phases.
+As part of the UK Government's collaborative response to supporting key infrastructure throughout the pandemic, Defra made some of the Resource Action Fund available to these organisations through the COVID-19 Emergency Surplus Food Grant.
+This funding was delivered in three phases.